 B. Area Grade Point Requirements

 Students must maintain a 3.2 GPA or better in their major and each of their minor areas of study.
 For the purpose of this requirement, grades in 300 level courses will be counted in the GPA for minor areas if the courses are listed on the student’s approved program of study.
 Grades in 600 level courses will not be counted in the GPA unless the Director of the Program has given prior approval.
-Note that the Business School’s minimum GPA requirement covers a broader set of courses than the Graduate School’s minimum GPA requirement, which is based only on courses numbered 400-599.
+Note that the Foster School’s minimum GPA requirement covers a broader set of courses than the Graduate School’s minimum GPA requirement, which is based only on courses numbered 400-599.

 A student with a GPA below 3.2 in his or her major area will not be allowed to take the major area exam until the GPA is raised to 3.2.
 A student with a GPA below 3.2 in a minor area will not have satisfied the requirements for that minor area.
 A student might be able to increase a low GPA by either repeating a course in which a low grade was earned or by adding an additional course to the approved program of study.
 When repeating a course, the second grade will replace the first in calculating the GPA for the area.
 The student’s Supervisory Committee and the Director of the Program must approve all changes in a student’s program of study, including repeating a course.
 A course may not be dropped from a program of study for the purpose of increasing a low GPA.